-Goizueta’s Executive MBA is currently ranked #11 nationally by Financial Times.
+Goizueta’s Executive MBA is currently ranked #11 nationally by The Economist.
 We are pleased to be the only Executive MBA in the state of Georgia recognized by U.S. News & World Report.

 Generally, the EMBA cohort is 50-65 students.

 The Executive MBA is academically rigorous and tightly scheduled.
 Much of the experience and learning is from your peers and classroom discussions.
 Plan not to miss class, however in unavoidable situations such as a medical emergency, students should coordinate with their faculty and program office.

 Both formats of the Executive MBA are taught by Goizueta's world-class, premier faculty, are held on Emory University's main campus in Atlanta, and have a required international residency.
 All students graduate with an Emory Goizueta MBA.
 The program is 18 months (5 semesters).
 The curriculum and class offerings are exactly the same.
 Where the programs differ is in learning format.

 The on-campus format will have classes that meet on alternating weekends (typically Friday evenings and Saturdays).
 The hybrid format will have classes meet three weekends during the semester (typically Friday evenings and Saturdays), during the interim periods all class content will be covered online.
 Some class sessions will be synchronous (real time), some classes will be asynchronous (at your own pace, on your own time).

 Full-Time MBA and Evening MBA elective courses are available to Executive MBA students pending space availability and instructor approval.
 It is important to note that, with classes Monday through Thursday during the day and evenings, the Full-Time MBA and Evening MBA formats and schedules differ significantly from the Executive MBA.